chanzuckerberg/sci-components/README.md

       ${(props) => {
         // getColors() is a selector that picks out colors from the theme object const colors = getColors(props);
-        // getSpacings() is a selector that picks out spacings from the theme object const spacings = getSpacings(props);
+        // getSpaces() is a selector that picks out spacings from the theme object const spacings = getSpaces(props);

         return `
           background-color: ${colors?.gray[500]};